Jubair-Khandaker/portfolio/README.md

 Engineering Project, and
 Technology Assessment and Sustainability

-### Bachelors of Science in Industrial and Production Engineering
+### Bachelors in Industrial and Production Engineering
 _April 2014 - February 2019_
 - __University__ : [Shahjalal University of Science and Technology](https://www.sust.edu/); Sylhet, Bangladesh
 - __Grade__ : 2.00